andrescolodrero/k8s-on-hyperv/README.md

 Create "Kubernetes-Switch" so we can use our Windows host to comunnicate to the k8s cluster, and the nodes can get packages from internet
 TODO: create 2 different interfaces.

-# Create Linux Ubuntu Nodes.
+# Create BAse Image for Linux Nodes/worker
 Idea: Create 3 machines.
 1 master and 2 workers.
 Use etcd for storage and setup K8s Admin Dashboard.

 nstalling and Testing the Components of a Kubernetes Cluster